Marine Weather and Tide Forecast for Doyle, TX

 middle texas coastal waters from baffin bay to matagorda ship channel out to 60 nautical miles.
 Seas are provided as a range of the average height of the highest 1/3 of the waves - .along with occasional height of the average highest 10 percent of the waves.

-Tuesday - Southeast winds 15 to 20 knots, increasing to 20 to 25 knots in the afternoon.
-Bay and inland waters choppy to occasionally rough.
+Thursday - Southeast winds 5 to 10 knots, increasing to 10 to 15 knots in the afternoon.
+Bay and inland waters slightly choppy to occasionally choppy.
+A chance of showers and Thunderstorms.

 middle texas coastal waters from baffin bay to matagorda ship channel out to 60 nautical miles.
 Seas are provided as a range of the average height of the highest 1/3 of the waves - .along with occasional height of the average highest 10 percent of the waves.